gauravmehta13/gauravmehta13/README.md

 Specific fields of interest include :
 Machine Learning | Deep Learning | Computer Vision | Jenkins | Docker | Kubernetes | Git & GitHub | Prometheus & Grafana | AWS & OpenStack cloud | Terraform | OpenShift | RedHat Linux etc.

-I am open to all Internships and Job Offers.

 Let's discuss about future technology and technical stuff.
 📫 You can reach me at: gauravmehta@outlook.in or message me at [Whatsapp](https://wa.me/+917073142922) I am open to all Internships and Job Offers. 😊❤